 The Chronicle Text font identified above is not available for free, please follow the link above and purchase a font license to download and use the font.
 Meanwhile, you can take a look at our collection of fonts for cars, pop music and apparel as well as round-ups of new & fresh fonts around the web.

 Chronicle Text Typeface in Use

-In addition to Pearson Logo, It seems we can’t find other examples (logos, movie posters, album covers etc.) of Chronicle Text typeface in use.
+In addition to Pearson Logo, It seems we can’t find other notable examples of Chronicle Text typeface in use.

 You Might Like These Fonts

 Below are free and downloadable fonts that can be used for commercial purposes.
 You can click here to refresh with a new set.